Kinesiology and Physical Education

-Research is conducted in our on-site research labs, the Centre for Indigenous Peoples' Nutrition and Environment (CINE), the Institute for Global Food Security, the Mary Emily Clinical Nutrition Research unit, and the MUHC Teaching Hospitals.
-Students can conduct research or participate in clinical rotations with the BITS – Barbados, IDRC – Ghana and field sites in Asia, Africa, and Latin America.
+Research is conducted in our on-site research labs, the Centre for Indigenous Peoples' Nutrition and Environment (CINE), the McGill Institute for Global Food Security, the Mary Emily Clinical Nutrition Research Unit (MECNRU), and the MUHC Teaching Hospitals.
+Students can conduct research or participate in clinical rotations in Ghana and field sites in Asia, Africa, Latin America, and the Caribbean.

 |Master of Science (M.Sc.); Human Nutrition (Thesis) (45 credits)|

 A master’s degree in Human Nutrition offers advanced Nutrition courses in a broad range of research areas.
 The program is suitable for students with an undergraduate degree in nutritional sciences, exercise physiology, kinesiology, food science, biochemistry, medicine, or another closely related field.
 Students are required to complete 14 credits in advanced nutrition coursework plus 31 credits related to their thesis research.
 Graduates of our M.Sc. thesis degree have pursued successful careers in research, international health agencies, government agencies, and industry.